gesistsa/rio/README.md

 ## Supported file formats

 **rio** supports a wide range of file formats.
-To keep the package slim, all non-essential formats are supported via “Suggests” packages, which are not installed (or loaded) by default.
+To keep the package slim, several formats are supported via “Suggests” packages, which are not installed (or loaded) by default.
 To ensure rio is fully functional, install these packages the first time you use **rio** via:

 ``` r
 install_formats()